 The story of Hannah gives insight into God’s heart.
-If the Lord hadn’t shut Hannah’s womb, perhaps she wouldn’t had a reason to seek Him on the level in which she pursued Him.
+If the Lord hadn’t shut Hannah’s womb, perhaps she wouldn’t have had a reason to seek Him on the level in which she pursued Him.
 She discovered that there is power in prayer and strength in waiting.
 Hannah learned to trust God during the winter seasons of her life.
 Although it may appear dark and unfruitful, time is of great essence during the winter seasons in our lives.

 God invites us to bring our petitions to Him; (Phil 4:6).
 He understands the feelings of our infirmities; (Heb.
 4:15).
 Hannah’s story teaches us to seek God first with our concerns, and believe that He hears our prayers and He will answer us.
-Although, He may not answer in the same way that He answered Hannah, we must remain prayerful and expectantly wait for Him to answer.
+Although He may not answer in the same way that He answered Hannah, we must remain prayerful and expectantly wait for Him to answer.
 God knows our story from beginning to end.
-He has a purpose and a good plan for our lives; and we can trust that He will see us through to completion according to His will.
+He has a purpose and a good plan for our lives, and we can trust that He will see us through to completion according to His will.

 Both, Sarah and Hannah sought the promise that God made Abraham and his descendants.
 Their faithfulness in seeking God proved their trust, and because of that, they each received their reward.